ssbc/ssb-meta-feeds-spec/README.md

 ## Example of a meta feed

-An example of a main feed referencing an ordinary feed and two meta feeds.
+An example of a main feed with 3 feeds: a main feed, a derived meta feed for feeds derived from other feeds and a Linked meta feed that contains other feeds this identity is linked to.
+This could include other SSB ids or cabal hypercore feed ids or any other feeds.

 ![Diagram](./metafeed-example1.svg)
 <details>